 Personally, I really feel that being a dad, makes us guys very lucky… For most of us, pretty much every day is father’s day.

 Yes, we don’t have to grow the child, carry it for 9 months, and birth it, have our bodies changed forever as a result, and if the child is breastfed only, we can’t help with that either.
 So, we kind of get off easy, I guess.
 Even if you love being a dad like I do, then it’s even better getting to help out in every way possible, it makes you want to be a stay-at-home dad (SAHD).

 Regarding father’s day, I don’t need any fancy gifts from my kids – a hand made card is more than enough.
-I don’t really need anything substantial from my wife, as I think she’s already contributed the most to our family and is the reason I’m a father.
+I don’t need anything from my wife – she has already contributed more than her share to our family and is the reason that I’m a father.

 Take my weekend, for example…